 Q. How long have you been registered with Medacs Healthcare?

-“When I first registered, Medacs Healthcare was much smaller, and it’s great that the service and friendliness hasn’t changed a bit, even though they are now much bigger.”
+“When I first registered, Medacs Healthcare was much smaller, and it’s great that the service and friendliness haven’t changed a bit, even though they are now much bigger.”

 Q. How supportive have you found them as an agency?